» Thread #0282: COMMENCE.

 "Squad Haggard Victor -- report!"

 Breselmann ready Survasta ready Verrars hurry up you slowpoke.
 Just running backup checks on my seals Engineer McCartney is usually thorough but he was drunk last night check check check alright I'm ready.
 I uh shit guys I need to take a leak again.
 It's just nerves Tchang it's fine you said that the last time and you went and nothing came out you'll be fine.
-Okay hotshots kiss the picture of Sweet Cecilia last one has to wear the bug-eye goggles when we go out for drinks!
-What that ugly ursix drawing that just attracts real ones for the smooches not to mention the ursix at the bar too shut up Breselmann Sweet Cee saved my bacon last mission you were there and you still don't believe in luck?
-What’s up with Haggard company has Adams said anything hey cypher hotshot how's the weather in our heads?
+MWAH okay hotshots line up now Sweet Cecilia wants to wish you luck so give her a kiss y'all!
+Buzz off Verrars stow that dirty ursix drawing you know I ain't kissing that thing OR you!
+Cmon Breselmann give her some love Sweet Cee saved my bacon last mission you were there and you still don't believe in luck?
+What’s up with Haggard Company has the Grandmaster said anything hey cypher hotshot how's the weather in our heads?
 Oi lads and lasses we ain’t dressin up for an ursix makeout session -- the Dominion are here!
 So gear up and look sharp!

-It takes a few seconds for the babel of mindtalk to resolve themselves into four Freelancers that make up Squad Haggard Victor.
+It takes a few seconds for the babble of mindtalk to resolve into the four Freelancers that make up Squad Haggard Victor, standing (mostly) at attention on their launch platform.
 Each unique identity is surrounded by a constellation of data, and you sift through it with ease.
 Tchang is less nervous than she thinks she is.
 Verrars is more keyed up than he thinks he is.
 Breselmann fidgets -- even her javelin is registering her twitches -- but that's all in normal operational range.
 You give Survasta the barest look, that veteran's always preternaturally calm...

 The other cyphers are shining nodes in the web of consciousness that unites all of Freemark's Freelancer companies.
 The network pulses with chatter and anticipation.
 You find your comrades' familiar presences.
 A breath, a thought, and then you broadcast the call back into the minds of your squad.
 "Haggard Company is ready to rumble!
 Let's bounce, Freelancers -- go, go!"

-Haggard Victor is up and away, and you go with them, a fly perched upon their crowns.
+Haggard Victor is up and away, leaping from their launch platform with pumped fists and whoops; and you go with them, a fly perched upon their crowns.
 Far away, your body relaxes deeper into the amplifier chair.
 The chair is vibrating non-stop now.
 Even at uplink's remove you can feel the forces battering the city, the concussion of ballistic fire, the pounding feet of striders—

 —pounding feet of striders— >>BREACH<< TRANSFORM